drp-tech/ts-drp/packages/validation/README.md

 # @ts-drp/validation

-The `@ts-drp/validation` package provides a simple interface for generating and managing cryptographic keys used in the DRP (Distributed Real-Time Programs) protocol.
-It utilizes the `@chainsafe/bls` library for generating BLS (Boneh-Lynn-Shacham) keys and the `@noble/secp256k1` library for generating Secp256k1 keys.
+The `@ts-drp/validation` package provides centralized, reusable runtime validation schemas for inputs and messages used in the ts-drp project.
+It uses [Zod](https://zod.dev/) — a TypeScript-first schema validation library — to ensure correctness and safety of incoming data, especially from network messages and user input.

+This package helps prevent malformed data (e.g., empty object id when connecting to an object) from propagating through the system.

 ## Installation